 Express trains: 2220 yen (unreserved; one-way)

 The festival will take place on the main street of Wakura Onsen.
-According to a JET who went last year, there is parking available in large lots along the street, but taking the train is probably easier.
+There is parking available in large lots along the street, but Wakura Onsen is fairly small, so plan accordingly.

-Leah Zoller is a first-year CIR in Anamizu and the co-editor of this blog.
-She will be dancing in said festival with her face obscured by a straw rainhat.
+Leah Zoller is a second-year CIR and the current editor of this blog.
+She will be dancing with Anamizu’s Ohakoren (十八番連) team.
+Last year, she wore through her shoes twice.